-First, think of where you serve content to your customers.
-Is it on your website (such as in a blog), or on your social media accounts?
+First, think of where you serve content to your clients.
+Is it on your website (such as in a blog) or your social media accounts?
 If you haven’t established a schedule of when to publish new content, get that settled first.
 Here is a good guide from Entrepreneur to get you started.

 Get your Branded Content in Order

-Think about your customer.
-What kind of information would be helpful and useful for them?
+Think about your client.
+What kind of information would be helpful and valuable for them?
 Is there a new development in your industry that has been featured in a news report?
 Was there a story going around of a person who was burned by a similar service?
 Share these links directly on your social media accounts with tie-ins to why they are relevant to your business.